ecomfi/.github/profile/README.md

 ![ecom logo](https://github.com/ecomfi/.github/raw/master/ecom-blue-rgb.png)
-# Ecom Oy, an Accountor group company
+# Ecom Oy, an Accountor Group company

 We develop financial management software for the HVAC and construction sectors in Finland.